SpezialK-dev/knowleadge-base/Operating-Systems/Linux/Networking.md

 # Forwarding traffic from another devices over wifi

 this is a small guid to turn to forward traffic that you recieve from your ethernet port to your wifi connection.
 This allows you to connect another pc to your device and give that pc a ethernet connection.
 Even though you only have wifi.

+[Superuser post](https://superuser.com/questions/684275/how-to-forward-packets-between-two-interfaces) has some start which might work.